omegasenior/topbiketoursportugal/content/pages/home/index.en.md

 \
 Our mission is to provide you with relaxing and enjoyable bike tours, complemented with historical points, tasty gastronomy and wonderful views.

 The cycling tours we offer are designed for recreational cyclists.
 For that purpose, we mostly use touring bicycles.
 Mountain bikes are exceptionally used depending on the bike tour.

 Road bikes are still available for those craving to step up to harder challenges and adventure themselves in Douro Valley.

 Holiday packages are offered both in self guided or guided bike tours, where mechanical assistance will always be guaranteed.
+4- stars, rural houses or farms will be booked for you.
 You don't have to carry more than you need, since your luggage is transported, every day, from one hotel to the other, during the entirety of your holiday.
 Van support is mostly offered in guided bike tours, where you can find water and snacks for the day.

 Safety is our number one priority and we will always be nearby to help you.

 We choose the best restaurants and hotels for your needs.
 Lunch and dinner, even if not included in our guided packages, will still be organized for your group.

 Our store is in the city of Porto, where we also do city bike tours.
 Although our base is in the North of Portugal, we operate all around the country.